SPineco/Skin-Cancer-ML-Prediction/README.md

 # Skin-Cancer-ML-Prediction

 ## Summary
-The purpose for this project is to create a language model that can predict skin cancer within patients.
-The dataset analyzed is concerned with skin cancer and the factors that influence it, such as chronic illness, exercise, and age.
-The target variable of the dataset is Skin Cancer and is heavily skewed with 9.32% of paticipants having cancer.
-Different techniques, such as class weights and feature engineering, were utilized to account for this skewness.
-Additionally, the metric "recall" was chosen to be Various models, such as decision trees, random forest, and logistic regression, were trained and tested to differing results.
-The best model was a decision tree found through random search that scored a recall score of 86.02%.
-This means that the model reduces the costs of missed diagnostic, thus increasing profit.
+This project develops a supervised classification model designed to predict skin cancer risk using demographic and health-related behavioral data.
+The dataset contains 319,795 survey responses and includes medical history, lifestyle habits, and demographic characteristics.
+The target variable, Skin Cancer, is highly imbalanced, with only 9.32% of participants reporting a diagnosis.

+To address class imbalance, oversampling techniques and class-weight adjustments were implemented.
+Model evaluation prioritized recall to minimize missed cancer diagnoses, reflecting the priorities of real-world screening applications.

+Multiple machine learning models were evaluated, including logistic regression, decision trees, random forests, neural networks, and XGBoost.
+The best-performing model was a grid-search-optimized decision tree, achieving a recall score of 86.02%.
+This model successfully identifies the majority of high-risk individuals while acknowledging increased false-positive rates, making it most suitable as an early screening support tool rather than a diagnostic replacement.

 ## Dataset Information
 The dataset contains the following variables: